 When checked, this field is restricted/disabled in the UI.
 This system option defines whether or not an item/location can be on clearance and promotion at the same time.
 If the clearance/promotion overlap indicator is checked or Yes, the items that are on clearance will have the discount of the promotion applied to their clearance retail, not the regular price.
 If the promotion change type is set to Fixed Price, the item can only have the fixed price assigned that is lower than the clearance retail.
-If the clearance change takes place during the promotion then the promotion amarkdown will decrease when the clearance goes into effect.
-If the clearance/promotion overlap indicator is unchecked or No, clearance price changes cannot be submitted or approved where the effective date of the first markdown will fall on or after the start date or on or before the end date of an approved promotion, hence the clearance items cannot be promoted until the clearance resets.
+If the clearance change takes place during the promotion then the promotion overlap indicator is unchecked or No, clearance price changes cannot be submitted or approved where the effective date of the first markdown will fall on or after the start date or on or before the end date of an approved promotion, hence the clearance items cannot be promoted until the clearance resets.
 When this indicator is set to No, promotions cannot be submitted or approved where the item/locations currently exist on an active clearance or if the promotion start and end dates conflict with a pending approved clearance.